hsnlab/escape/escape/doc/source/nffg_lib/nffg.rst

 :any:`AbstractNFFG` represents the common function for an NFFG representation.

-:any:`NFFG` is the internal representation of an NFFG.
+:class:`NFFG` is the internal representation of an NFFG.

-:any:`NFFGToolBox` contains helper functions for :any:`NFFG` handling and operations.
+:class:`NFFGToolBox` contains helper functions for :class:`NFFG` handling and operations.

 Module contents